Philips Lifeline Review Summary

 Towards the end of 2014, Philips introduced its new GoSafe Mobile Alert GPS system that allows for both at-home and out-of-home use.
 Pricing starts at $54.95 a month, plus $149 for the button.

 Payments are charged monthly and users are free to cancel anytime with 30 days notice.
+To complete the cancellation, any equipment and accessories that were leased will need to be returned to the company.
 There are no worries about long term contracts, which is a plus.

 The medical alert base console, called the CarePartner Communicator unit, is both attractive looking and reliable.
 The speakerphone and microphone on the console is sensitive and loud, allowing for clear communications between the user and the emergency response agent handling the call.